overbk/royo/README.md

 ### `.royo` specification

 The top-level dataflow specification is defined in a `.royo` file.
+We informally discuss its features.

 #### Instantiation